bartgeier/dotfiles/.ssh/SSH_and_gtihub.md

 # ssh Key and Github – repository

 A simple solution is to associate an ssh key with the user so that the user has acces to all repos (in the github profile).
-In the .ssh directory is no config means no redirection and therefore it used the standart id_rsa and id_rsa.pub files.
+In the .ssh directory there is no config which means no redirection and therefore it uses the standard id_rsa and id_rsa.pub files.

 A second solution is to give the user one key to access only one repo.
-Every repo has it's own keys.
+Every repo has its own keys.

-This document discribed the second solution.
+This document describes the second solution.
-If you go along the way with the second solution.
-The simple solution is not anymore possible.
+If you go with the second solution the simple solution is not possible anymore.
 So you have to make a decision.
-As an example I use here my Linux dofiles project on a Windows computer.
+As an example I will use my Linux dotfiles project on a Windows computer.

 On my Linux computer I use a git bare repository to manage my dotfiles.
 see: